sagar816/wordpress_flutter/README.md

 Also we sorted the post as per categories and displayed the post related to particular categories.

-Please find the UI photoso for your reference,
+Please find the UI photoo for your reference:

 ![Wp1](https://github.com/sagar816/wordpress_flutter/assets/78189906/08bf01fa-b1c4-4d40-a37b-0910a56557b3)
 ![Wp4](https://github.com/sagar816/wordpress_flutter/assets/78189906/ade929f7-7217-4caf-934c-aa7e5a54f369)